patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 > Note: Inline error messages replace any existing helper text.

 ![Inline error](img/validation-example.png)

+When an error occurs, inline errors will replace any existing [helper text](#provide-the-right-kind-of-help) until the error is fixed.

 **Server-side validation**
 Server-side validation is performed when the user attempts to submit a form.
 In this scenario, the user completes the form in its entirety and the page is reloaded with any errors detected.